-When I think right now about what we did then, I am impressed with us!
+When I think now about what we did then, I am impressed with us!
 I was 37, and my mom was 56 years old!
-We weren’t hikers or climbers or anything.
+We weren’t hikers or climbers or anything close.
 Even thinking about doing that today at 48 I’m like, Nah.

-When a memory post from a couple of years ago popped up on my FB feed yesterday morning, I started to re-share it on my personal Facebook page, but didn’t.
+When a memory post from a couple of years ago popped up on my FB feed recently, I started to re-share it on my personal Facebook page, but didn’t.

 Every time I see this memory or pictures from the climb, I am reminded that I did not summit.

 Every time I have mentioned that I climbed Mt.
-Kilimanarjo, I have followed it up with “but I didn’t make it to the top.”
+Kilimanjaro, I have followed it up with “but I didn’t make it to the top.”

 Whenever that trip floats across my mind, it is followed by an asterisk.